About script branching

 Adding branching logic to multiple-choice questions allows callers to follow custom paths through the script.

 Once you've created your script questions, you can start designating your branching questions.
-In the Survey Responses section of a multiple-choice question, select the question in the dropdown menu that you would like the answer to direct to.
+In the Survey Responses section of a multiple-choice question, select the next question in the dropdown menu to which you would like the answer to branch.

-Checkbox and Freeform questions, as well as Script Text Blocks, can be branched to one question.
-By default, the Next Question will either be set to the question that appears below it in the script builder or None if there is no following question.
+All question types (outside of Multiple Choice Questions) branch to a single path.
+By default, the Next Question will either be set to the question below it in the script builder or None if there is no following question.
 Check each question's Next Question to ensure the correct question flow and prevent a dead-end in your script.

 The last question or text block in a question path should have the Next Question set as None.